-The biggest con of paying cash is that it will likely limit what you're able to buy.
+The biggest downside of paying cash is that it will likely limit what you're able to buy.
 You may have to buy an old car instead of a new car and opt for fewer options or luxury features.
 Another con is that taking out money for a vehicle may deplete your emergency fund or take money away from your investments.
-In general, you probably shouldn't completely drain your savings account to pay cash for a car.
+In general, you shouldn't completely drain your savings account to pay cash for a car.

 Saving to Pay Cash for a Car

 If you've decided that you want to pay cash for your next car, then there are a few strategies you can employ to save that money.
 First, find out what kind of car you want to buy and find out what it costs.
 You can then set up a savings regimen for yourself, depositing an amount every month into a separate savings account to accumulate enough money to pay cash for a car.